vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 and feel the joy of that sweet heat, <br>
 so that I can get clean and chaste.

-Low says that I seem a mad dog <br>
+Low says that I seem a stray dog <br>
 used to whims and crumbs.
 I'm more scared <br>
 of Low’s touch, and of Low’s warmth shared, <br>
 much more than of Low’s will to flog.